MariaHochstoeger/el-madre/README.md

 ### Fixed Bugs

 - When creating my categories, the site did not display correctly when adding /category/one-of-my-categories to the url even though the url was constructed correctly.
 The solution was that in the class CatListView(ListView), the variable template_name was incorrectly set to 'category.html', while the correct path was template_name = 'blog/category.html'.
+- When creating my categories-dropdown in the navbar, the categories did not display.
+The reason was that I had used data-toggle="dropdown", which came from older Bootstrap versions.
+Fixed by changing to data-bs-toggle="dropdown", which is the correct attribute under Bootstrap 5.

 ### Unfixed Bugs